Modern Molosser is an award-winning website devoted to those majestic, imposing breeds known as the Molossers.

 In short order, Modern Molosser developed a spirited and loyal following among those who love and are loved by these incredible dogs — owners, breeders, exhibitors, judges and admirers from across the globe.

 Modern Molosser was published every quarter the “old-fashioned way” through the end of 2013.
 The new digital version debuted in November 2014.
-All the original issues are being converted to digital form, with new online issues published quarterly.
+All the original content is being converted to digital form, with new online content added constantly.

 Denise is a professional journalist who is lucky enough to write about the thing she loves – dogs!